0x78654C/xBot-Twitch-WPF/README.md

-    hardcoded !time command for display time on a specified city. ex: !time America New_York (Used API from: http://worldtimeapi.org) display people on chat room count on interface automaticaly reconnect to twitch channel if internet connection crashed and is up again
+    hardcoded !time command for display time on a specified city. ex: !time America New_York (Used API from: http://worldtimeapi.org) display people on chat room count on interface automaticaly reconnect to twitch channel if internet connection crashed and is up again possibility to send random messages to stream at a certain time interval

 (more to come)